The Sado River Dolphins

 Besides having the chance to see the famous dolphins, visitors to the Sado Estuary find themselves in the heart of muscatel wine country, which is produced in great quantities throughout the Setúbal Peninsula.

-Other regional specialities include the rich, creamy Azeitão cheese made with ewe’s milk and the locally-caught swordfish (espadarte).
+Other regional specialities include the rich, creamy Azeitão cheese made with ewe’s milk (one of the best in the Lisbon area) and the locally-caught swordfish (espadarte).